Barbara Pleasant knows firsthand the importance of assembling an emergency kit to use during power blackouts.

 To eliminate bacteria and other parasites in water of questionable quality, you have three options:

 Bring it to a full boil for 1 minute.
-Filter it (see "Safe Drinking Water," June/July 2003, for your options).
-Treat it with iodine or chlorine—both are available as tablets, or you can use plain chlorine bleach.
+Filter it (see "Is Bottled Water Better Than Filtered Water?" for your options).
+Treat it with iodine or chlorine — both are available as tablets, or you can use plain chlorine bleach.

 Boiling will kill bacteria and the parasite giardia within a minute.
 Iodine and chlorine will remove contaminants in 30 minutes.
 Iodine is the better disinfectant, but some people are allergic to it, and pregnant or nursing women should not drink iodine-treated water.
 Iodine also leaves a funky taste, which can be neutralized with vitamin C or a flavored drink mix that contains vitamin C, such as Tang.
 To disinfect with chlorine, mix 16 drops of chlorine bleach per gallon of water and let the treated water sit for 30 minutes.